-Dietary guidelines for Americans define moderate drinking as one 5-ounce glass per day for women and two 5-ounce glasses per day for men.
+The 2015-2020 Dietary Guidelines for Americans define moderate drinking as one 5-ounce glass per day for women and two 5-ounce glasses per day for men.
 Check with your doctor for advice on your unique personal and family history.

 Raise your one glass and consider these five ways wine helps your health:

 Evidence-based studies over the past 50 years have consistently found that moderate drinking is associated with a lower risk of coronary heart disease.

 “The exact mechanism is unknown, but it is hypothesized that through its HDL (good cholesterol) elevation, combined with its antithrombotic effects that reduce the formation of blood clots, moderate alcohol consumption can lower risk of coronary heart disease,” says Dr. Tran.

 In addition, an occasional glass of wine may help you relax and relieve stress — a significant risk factor for heart disease.

 Though it may seem counterintuitive, moderate alcohol drinkers are less likely to be obese than those who abstain, according to a study by the National Institutes of Health.
 A 5-ounce glass of wine has 120 to 150 calories, so remember to add that to your daily calorie count.